 ZebSoftware comes from the Zebulon Sunflower, which has an amazing geometric pattern that reveals the power of phi, or the golden ratio.
 In conjunction, I live by Pikes Peak, which was named after the explorer Zebulon Pike.
 The golden ratio is applied to design, and Pikes Peak keeps me in motion by exploring this majestic purple mountain.

 I started writing software in 1990 after receiving a BA in Mathematics with a Computer Science Minor from Fort Lewis College, Durango, CO.
 My senior thesis was titled: Can the Computer replace the Human Brain?
 The conclusion was that true randomness can only be achieved by the human mind.
 To pursue more of this curiosity, I ventured into software development for the personal computer industry.
 In the year 2000, I received a C++ Object-Oriented Programming Certificate from Colorado Technical University, Colorado Springs, CO.

-If you're in need of software or website design, development, and/or support then please
+If you're in need of website development or support then please

 In 1991, I started writing C and x86 assembly code for Softronics that developed a communication and terminal emulation application (Softerm) bundled with IBM's OS/2 and also ran under Windows 3.0.
 Highlights: I developed a script based OS/2 and Windows dialog formatter that followed the IBM CUA (Common User Access) standards and supported multiple languages.
 I received a significant bonus in my effort to get our product converted and released into 14 different languages.
 I stayed with this job for 6 years, but had to move on after the personal computer, Sun UNIX boxes, and Windows Servers overtook the mainframes/terminals.

 I then moved on to testing tape drives for the Quantum Corporation.
 I stayed with this company for 12 years until the magnetic tape gets replaced with cheaper hard drives and faster solid-state disks.